 Microlearning, if properly implemented, can result in improved knowledge retention and reduced cost.
 Besides, it is compatible with mobile learning, enabling learners to access training while on the move.

-Here are 5 steps to implement microlearning into your Learning and Training strategy:
+Here are 5 Steps to Implement Microlearning into Your Learning and Training strategy:

 1. Develop Your Training Goals:

 Invest time to first identify and plan the outcomes your company wishes to achieve from its training programs.
 It is also a good idea to include employees in the brainstorming process as it will give you an idea of the skillsets to be improved.
-When done right, microlearning will help the employees grow in their career and create an engaging learning experience through rich media and personalization.
+When done right, microlearning will help the employees grow in their careers and create an engaging learning experience through rich media and personalization.

 2. Create Lessons Based on Employees’ Learning Styles:

 Organizations usually make the mistake of lumping together the same training programs for every employee.
 However, microlearning is based on the concept of personalized learning.
-So, it is a good idea to know your employees’ individual learning style as this will help you plan your microlearning lessons such that they get the best information.
+So, it is a good idea to know your employees’ learning styles as this will help you plan your microlearning lessons such that they get the best information.
 You may wish to survey employees to see how they best learn and what tools are helpful in the process.
 You can then take a personal approach that best meets your training goals and helps the learners to better understand and employ learning in real-world situations.

 3. Evaluate Your Design Options:

 Microlearning thrives best with rich media.
-Creative presentations, use of animations, 3D models, AR/VR features and audio/video files, and assessment features can be used to bring alive the subject, provide learners the opportunity to learn at their own pace, practice concepts in a virtual environment before putting them to test in real situations, and assess their grasp of the subject.
+Creative presentations, use of animations, 3D models, AR/VR features and audio/video files, and assessment features can be used to bring alive the subject, provide learners the opportunity to learn at their own pace, practice concepts in a virtual environment before putting them to test in real situations and assess their grasp of the subject.

 4. Make Microlearning Available Anytime, Anywhere: